 Tips for cultivating a happy and productive team

 Research shows that mental and physical health are the most important factors affecting workplace productivity.

 Teams need to feel happy and healthy to deliver their work.
-Employers need to introduce new strategies for encouraging better health and wellness whilst improving workplace culture to safeguard and empower employees.
+However, to achieve this, employers need to introduce new strategies for encouraging better health and wellness.
+Whilst doing so, it’s important to improve workplace culture to safeguard and empower employees.

-If you’re wondering how to create happier, healthier and more productive teams, there’s no secret sauce, but there are many ingredients for improving employee wellbeing and cultivating a healthier workplace.
+If you’re wondering how to create happier, healthier and more productive teams, there’s no secret sauce.
+Conversely, there are many ingredients for improving employee wellbeing and cultivating a healthier workplace.

 Investing in wellbeing for productivity

 The impact of physical activity on wellbeing has been well researched and evidence shows there’s a strong link between the two.

 Many people think of the body and mind as separate entities.
 However, the way you treat your body can have a great impact on your mind.
 Physical activity is not only an excellent way to stay fit and healthy, but it can also greatly improve your mental wellbeing.

 Exercise releases endorphins to improve your mood and your body rewards you with more energy in the long run.
 Therefore, finding a sport, workout class or another mode of physical activity that you enjoy means you can add a healthy hobby to your weekly routine.
 Set realistic goals and stick to them.